 The iPhone X is likely to be a phenomenal success for Apple.
 But its success will not be driven by anything new that the new phone packs inside.
 Instead, its success will be based on the phone’s screen size.
 Essentially, iPhone X provides the same screen real-estate as an iPhone Plus, but with the sleeker […]

 I wrote more articles about Apple than almost any other company over the last five years.
-For a long time it was one of the most hated stocks on Wall Street, and when we bought it for the first time in 2013, an outraged client wrote me an email calling our purchase “irresponsible” – which motivated me to write […]
+For a long time it was one of the most hated stocks on Wall Street, and when we bought it for the first time in 2013, an outraged client wrote me an email calling our purchase “irresponsible” – which […]

 It is hard to find a bigger Apple stock cheerleader than me.
 I’ve been writing Apple stock love poems for years.
 For a long time, it was easy to love the shares because they were unloved by others and it was cheap.
 Until recently, when Apple stock was still trading in the low $100s and at single-digit multiples, […]